John Fowler (agricultural engineer): Steam-driven plough

 It seemed an obvious progression to use Fowler's latest steam-driven plough for normal ploughing, rather than just drainage channels.
 However normal ploughing was much lighter work that could be achieved perfectly well by a team of horses and in comparison the steam-driven plough was rather cumbersome.
 One way of improving the plough's efficiency would be to design a plough that could plough in either direction without having to be turned round.
 Fowler achieved this by designing a frame for the plough that had two ploughs attached as a kind of see-saw.
 One of the two plough blades would be swung down to make contact with the soil, depending on the direction the plough was to travel.
 At the end of each furrow the anchored pulleys would be moved slightly ready for the next furrow.

-The firm of Ransome and Sims built the new engine at its Orwell works at Ipswich, and on 10 April 1856 a trial was carried out at Nacton in which 1 acre was ploughed in an hour.
+The firm of Ransome and Sims built the new engine at its Orwell works at Ipswich, and on 10 April 1856 a trial was carried out at Nacton in which 1 acre (~0.4 ha) was ploughed in an hour.
 Despite the fact that the engine and plough coped well with the task, the effort of re-positioning the pulleys at either end of the field was too time-consuming.

 Fowler got round the above problem by using a weighted cart with a pulley mounted beneath the frame.
 The cart had disc wheels that dug into the ground so that the cart acted as an anchor for the pulley.
 Two carts would be placed at opposite ends of the furrow so as to pull the plough in either direction, and after completing a furrow, the carts would be winched to the position for the next furrow.